openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > -   **Type:** `int`
 > -   **Default value:** `10`
 >
-> This property defines the maxinum number of error recovery attempts for a query.
+> This property defines the maximum number of error recovery attempts for a query.
 When the limit is reached, the query fails.
 >
 > This can also be specified on a per-query basis using the `snapshot_max_retries` session property.